See Van Gogh, Mondrian, Monet & Pollock in Paris this Spring

-This February, Petit Palais unveils the Dutch Artists in Paris exhibition; featuring van Gogh, van Dongen, Jongkind, Mondrian, along with a range of their famous French contemporaries.
-Then in April, all eyes turn to Musée de l’Orangerie and Monet’s Water Lilies, as these great works are displayed alongside the Abstract Expressionists they inspired!
-Both of which await your discovery during a five-star stay at Hotel Balzac, sitauted mere minutes from either gallery in the epicentre of cultural Paris.
+This February, Paris kick-starts an eclectic art calendar for 2018 when Petit Palais unveil their Dutch Artists in Paris exhibition - as you trace the steps of van Gogh, van Dongen, Jongkind, Mondrian, and their famous French contemporaries.
+Then in April, all eyes turn to Musée de l’Orangerie and Monet’s Water Lilies, as they are displayed alongside the Abstract Expressionists whom they so greatly inspired!
+Both of which await your discovery during a five-star stay at Hotel Balzac, situated mere minutes from either gallery in the epicentre of cultural Paris.

 Dutch Artists in Paris: 1789-1914

 Ever since the culture-freeing frenzy of the French Revolution, artists from all corners of the globe have found a home in Paris.
 But no influx of expatriate painters has quite rivalled the period between 1850 and 1914, when thousands of Dutch artists picked up their paintbrushes and departed for the enlightened shores of Paris.